aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 ### Task 2: Create the ManufacturingVnet virtual network and subnets

+In this task, you'll be setting up the ManufacturingVnet virtual network and its associated subnets, similar to what you did in previous task.

 1. On **Basic** tab of **Create virtual network** use the information in the following table to create the **ManufacturingVnet** virtual network and select **IP
    Address** tab.